SPORT INJURIES

 In fitness, on the other hand, in addition to knee injuries, you often see shoulder injuries and back / spine injuries.

 The biggest predictor of injuries are previous injuries.
 So if you’ve ever sprained your ankle or injured your back, it’s significantly more likely to happen more often.
 Many people accept this, but that is not necessary.
 By specifically training the position in which you have been injured, you can ensure that the weak spot becomes a strong spot!
 We can help you with that!
+Sports Injury Physiotherapy Leiden.

-HOW TO PREVENT SPORTS INJURIES?
+PREVENT SPORTS INJURY?

-CAN YOU PREVENT SPORTS INJURIES?
+CAN YOU PREVENT A SPORTS INJURY?

 Sports injuries cannot be prevented 100%.
 Whether or not you suffer a sports injury depends on both internal and external factors.
 We have no influence on the external factors.
 An opponent that hits you, or you step in a hole in the ground which causes you to fall.